Erik1007/Alices-Restaurant/README.md

 This app is set up to mimic a real world website for a restuarant, therefor it has a number of essentail features for any real world business.
 From the fully functional navigation bar to the informative footer, the central features of the website are the reservaation system and the review section which are both interactive and function with the users input.
 The reservation system is an open system that anyone can interact with the website to make a reservation; however, to be able to leave a review or comment, one has to signup to be a member of the restuarant.
 As this website is designed with bootstrap it is a moblie first design and there for is fully responsive, thereby meeting the needs to be informative and look good on multiple screen sizes.

 The main page is designed to entice the user to click further and explore the website.
 This main page uses a looping background video that shows many highlights of the restuarant, from the food, to people enjoying themselves at the establishment, with some inspirational cameos too.
+[Screenshot]

 On the main page, just below the main background video, there is a link that whisks the user to the booking system,for those that instantly want to come join us for a good time, so that they can start interacting with the website and entering information.

 On the top of the main page there is a navigation bar that allows the user to easily move from page to page of the restuarant to fully explore and become inticed by the restaurant.
 This navigation bar is preseant on every page, along with the footer for easy navigation through the webite.
-Links to the signup page, the food and drink menu's, the page telling a bit of a fictional backstory and of course to the reservation system are all preseant.
+Links to the signup page, the food and drink menu's, the page telling a bit of a fictional backstory and of course to the reservation system are all preseant. [screenshot]

 At the bottom of the main page the footer can be found.
 In the footer section alot of vital business inforation can be found.
 On the left hand side there is a column providing the important business information for the address location, phone number and the website, along with a link to google maps that provides an interactive geo-location for the restuarant.
 In the middle section of the footer, the user can find interactive shortcut links that help to navigate around the webiste.
-On the right hand side of the footer, the last of the vital information is found concerning the open hours.
+On the right hand side of the footer, the last of the vital information is found concerning the open hours and social links to the major social networks. [screenshot]

 From the navigation bar, the signup page is fairly straightforward, proding interactive prompts for the user to create a log in username and password to be a memeber of the restuarant.
 The seond link from the navigation bar is for member to log in so that they can leave a review or comment on the review page.
 The next link in the navigation bar brings the user to the food menu so that the user can see descriptions of the mouth watering food selection.
-The foloowing link on the navigation bar brings the user to the nect main reason to visit the restuarant, its incredible and vast selction of drinks which are fully described in the drink menu.
+After the food menu, the following link provides the option for the user to the next main reason to visit the restuarant, its incredible and vast selction of drinks, which are fully described in the drink menu.
 From there the navigation bar provides the user to see other customers thoughts/opinions of the resturant and dining expericnce on the review page.
 And finally the navigation bar provides the customer the link to the reservation system so that they can make their booking.

+Both the Sign up and Log in pages have color coded alert messages to inform the user of success or failures in their attempt to sign up, log in and log out (green for success, red for unsuccessful). [screenshot]

+The reservation page opens with a welcoming message inspiring the user to start the reservation process.
+By entering thier name, number of guests and to select a date for a visit, the user is then prompted to select their desired meal time based on table availability. [screenshot]
+Once the user has selected their date and time, they are prompted to confirm the reservation via a popup modal that provides the opportunity to either delete the booking or to move forward and confirm their reservation time. [screenshot].

+On the back end side of this project there is a fully functioning Admin page that supports the admin with a number of options to help the fictional restuarant run and to be successful. [screenshot].
+On the righthand side of the Admin page, there is a selection of options for the admin to navigate through including the options to see comments and posts, users, emails, reservations, tables and seats and more.
+Each page in the admin has a display list of methods to search the barious topics for ease of use and navigation. [screenshot]